golang/website/_content/doc/modules/gomod-ref.md

 ### Notes {#module-notes}

+The module path must uniquely identify your module.
+For most modules, the path is a URL where the `go` command can find the code (or a redirect to the code).
+For modules that won't ever be downloaded directly, the module path can be just some name you control that will ensure uniqueness.
+The prefix `example/` is also reserved for use in examples like these.

+For more details, see [Managing dependencies](/doc/modules/managing-dependencies#naming_module).

-The module path should be a path from which Go tools can download the module source.
-In practice, this is typically the module source's repository domain and path to the module code within the repository.
-The <code>go</code> command relies on this form when downloading module versions to resolve dependencies on the module user's behalf.
+In practice, the module path is typically the module source's repository domain and path to the module code within the repository.
+The `go` command relies on this form when downloading module versions to resolve dependencies on the module user's behalf.